PennLINC/xcpEngine/docs/utils/index.rst

  * :ref:`qcfc` : a utility for quality control measures of functional connectitivty
  * :ref:`qcfcDistanceDependence` : a utility to determine the distance dependence of motion artifact on functinal connectivity.
- * :ref:`comibineoutput` :  a utility for combining the output of  all subjects simiar file into one file for further analysis in other platform such as Excel, matlab, SPSS, R etc.
+ * :ref:`combineoutput` :  a utility for combining the output of  all subjects simiar file into one file for further analysis in other platform such as Excel, matlab, SPSS, R etc.

 Image utilities: voxelwise and regional
 --------------------------